talmobi/miru/README.md

 </body>
 </html>
 ```
+## Features
+* run and organize/synchronize multiple module bundling watchers at the same time
+* connect across any number of devices and browsers at the same time
+* parses and prettifies errors on the terminal and displays it across all connected browsers
+* parses and prettifies inline source maps automatically
+* parses and prettifies DOM Errors and displays them also on the terminal
+* live reloading and css quick refreshing across all connected browsers
+* css debugging on/off (using [pesticide](https://github.com/mrmrs/pesticide)) across all connected browsers ( browser: `F8`, STDIN `pest on` )
+* watch arbitrary files and execute shell scripts on changes
+* inspect console output from any of the connected browsers ( including mobile )
+* turn css quick refeshing off ( will page reload instead ) ( on by default )
+* control and inspect connected devices/browsers in various ways using the STDIN interface ( list devices, issue page reload, inspect console output, list watch process, list target files, etc ) - see bottom of [## Arguments](https://github.com/talmobi/miru#arguments) section for details

-# About (Who watches the watchers?)
+## About (Who watches the watchers?)
-A simple web server ( express and socket.io ) intended for running command-line watchers (daemon processes that watch and bundle source files and never exits).
+A simple web server ( express and socket.io ) originally intended for running module bundlers in watch mode ( eg: `webpack -w`, `watchify` ) with added support for web development and Shell Execution on file changes.

-# Why
+## Why
 Most bundlers are great at what they do and come with their own `--watch` modes ([rollup](https://github.com/rollup/rollup), [webpack](https://github.com/webpack/webpack), [stylus](https://github.com/stylus/stylus/) etc), they have great error parsing and do their specific thing very well.
 Miru embraces this, simply mirroring what they print to the terminal into the browser along with live reloading and some honey on top.

-# ...but why though?
+## ...but why though?
 Because it reduces the contexts you're switching between by at least 1 (usually from 3 to 2).

 Without miru you'll have your eyes between your source code, your terminal running your watcher and the browser running your code.